rnhdev/fpcard-slicer/README.md

 fpcard-slicer - A slicer for non-standard fingerprints cards
 ===========================
-Is a application for to extract fingerprints of non-standard fingerprint card
+Is a application for to extract fingerprints of non-standard fingerprint card.
+Allows to process individual or batch images.
 # Building form sources
 ## Pre-requisites
 ### Linux